Description

 Instructions

 1. Add the cornstarch, sugar, and vanilla extract for the vanilla custard to a small bowl and mix with 2-3 tablespoons of the milk.
-Add the remaining milk to a pot, mix in the egg, and then heat up slowly until the milk starts to boil.
-Add the cornstarch mixture while constantly mixing until the pudding starts to thicken.
+Add the remaining milk to a pot, mix in the egg, and then heat slowly until the milk starts to boil.
+Next, add the cornstarch mixture while constantly mixing until the pudding starts to thicken.
 Remove from the heat, let cool down for about 10 minutes, then add the sour cream and mix in.
-Place a piece of plastic wrap directly on top of the pudding to prevent skin from developing, then let cool completely.
+Place a piece of plastic wrap directly on top of the custard to prevent skin from developing, then let it cool completely.

-3. Knock the air out of the dough and divide into two equal pieces.
-Wrap one piece into plastic wrap and place in the fridge until needed.
-Divide the other dough piece into 6 equal portions and shape them into balls.
-On a floured surface, roll out each ball thinly into an oval with about 8×4.7 inches (20x12cm) in length/width.
+3. Knock the air out of the dough and divide it into two equal pieces.
+Wrap one piece in plastic wrap and place it in the fridge until needed.
+Divide the other dough piece into six equal portions and shape them into balls.
+On a floured surface, roll out each ball thinly into an oval with about 20x12cm in length/width.
 Using a sharp knife, cut on one side of the dough oval several times into the dough and spread about 1-2 tablespoons of the custard filling on the opposite side.
-Fold the dough over the filling and roll up the croissant – the side with the cuts should facing upwards.
+Fold the dough over the filling and roll up the croissant – the side with the cuts should be facing upwards.
 Bend the tips slightly to the front to form the croissant.
 Place the croissants on a baking sheet lined with baking parchment with enough space in between.
 Cover with a clean kitchen towel and allow to rise for about 15-20 minutes.

 Notes